The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/skills-overview.md

 * You gain Blood Lily charges when using a Lily charge, you need three lily usages to gain a Blood Lily.
 Misery can only be activated if you have a Blood Lily
 * Three Lilies and a Misery is a DPS gain on two or more targets.
 Be aware of its small 5y radius and make sure it is hitting two targets.
 * Your priority for Misery should be Movement if you have nothing else > Using it into Putting it into raid buffs > before the fight ends
-* If you have at least one Blood Lily charge, it's a gain to use as many Lillies as you need to get a Blood Lily before the fight ends.
+* If you have at least one Blood Lily charge, it's a gain to use as many Lilies as you need to get a Blood Lily before the fight ends.

 ## **oGCD**